Posts

 Image

-As the title of the blog post suggests in my 20+ years of being into Internet radio I have tried all sorts of different radio automation software.
+In my 20+ years of being into Internetradio I have tried all sorts of different radio automation software packages.
 I wish I could remember the name of half of the different pieces of software but here's a few...
 DRS 2006, SAM Broadcaster, Jazler, Raduga, Zararadio, Winamp (Plus Others) When my interest piqued for Internet radio in 1999 I tested software that was available at the time.
 I started out as listener at first and discovered Winamp for listening to Shoutcast stations.
 It was 2001 before I bought my first PC and I set out to discover what Internet radio was all about.
 One of the Oldies stations I'd discovered was asking for DJ's so I applied and got a weekly 3 hour show.
 The software I had to use was SAM Broadcaster and that went wrong so often I lost my position on the station.
 Wether that be encoders buffering or the program freezing the software never worked as it should.
-I was lucky to get
+I was lucky to get any uptime with SAM Broadcaster

 RadioDJ And Its Magic Crossfade